sankn123/SpecAugment/README.md

-# Custom made for vocalsound dataset
+# FORK:Custom made for vocalsound dataset

 > SpecAugment: A Simple Data Augmentation Method for Automatic Speech Recognition
 > Park, Daniel S. and Chan, William and Zhang, Yu and Chiu, Chung-Cheng and Zoph, Barret and Cubuk, Ekin D. and Le, Quoc V.